Last Updated on

 Do you have a staff bio page?
 If so, then scroll down to see a few ways to spice it up.
 If you don’t have a staff bio page then create one.
 Parents and campers alike really like to view the current staff and learn about them.
-It can be one of your most visited page.
+It could be one of your most visited page.

 I have seen all sorts of staff bio pages, from names and job descriptions of the admin staff only (yawn) to pages with photos and educational bios of the leadership staff (a bit better).
 Here are 20 ways to spice up your bio page.
-If you have a camp staff bio page that you think rocks put the link in the comments section below.
+If you have a camp staff bio page that you think rocks, put the link in the comments section below.

 1. LIST THE ENTIRE STAFF

-Parents and campers don’t want to see just the leadership or admin staff on the bio page, they want to see the counselors, waterfront staff, cooks, ropes staff, etc. “But we have over 100 staff!”
-If you add staff as they are hired it shouldn’t be a daunting task, and, of course, once you have them all in the return staff will already be on the page.
+Parents and campers don’t want to see just the leadership or admin staff on the staff page, they want to see the counselors, waterfront staff, cooks, ropes staff, etc. “But we have over 100 staff!”
+If you add staff as they are hired it shouldn’t be a daunting task, and, of course, once you have them all in, the return staff will already be on the page.

 2. ADD PHOTOS

 It’s not enough to just have names, you need to have photos, too.
 Your clients (parents and campers) want to put a face to the name.
 It can be difficult to get photos from each staff members.
 One way to help out with that is by taking photos during interviews.
-It not only can be used for the staff bios page but it will also help you remember who Jackie or Steve was if you have hundreds of interviews.
+It not only can be used for the staff bios page, but it will also help you remember who Jackie or Steve was if you have hundreds of interviews.
 For your return staff try to use camp photos of them from last summer.